copsTvFan/cops-episode-guide/guide.md

   crime, unknown who is responsible, shots fired, victim is D.O.A.
 A 60 year old white man was who was a volunteer probation officer got robbed and shot five times and is dead.
-A black man in a black jacket was seen fleeing the scene and is apprehended down the street. robbery investigation yields murder victim
+A black man in a black jacket was seen fleeing the scene and is apprehended down the street.
+Robbery investigation yields murder victim.
 - (7:21 PM Roll Call) (10:54 PM Disturbance Call)
 - (7:37 AM) / (7:37 AM Traffic Stop) Deputy Mark Kellerhall, Sgt.
 David
   Ducrest, Captain Richard Swain